pumpi/troop-creator/lib/bower/angular-commonmark/README.md

 ## Usage
 1. `bower install Hypercubed/angular-commonmark`
-2. Include the `stmd.js` script into your app.
-By default should be at `bower_components/angular-commonmark/lib/stmd.js`.
+2. Include the `commonmarkjs` script into your app.
+By default should be at `bower_components/commonmark/dist/commonmark.js`.
 3. Include the `angular-CommonMark.js` into your app.
-By default should be at `bower_components/angular-commonmark/angular-CommonMark.js`.
+By default should be at `bower_components/angular-commonmark/angular-commonmark.js`.
-4. Add `hc.commonMark` as a module dependency to your app.
+4. Add `hc.commonmark` as a module dependency to your app.

 ### As a directive